 On paper, it looked very tidy.
 In practice, less so.

-• City on the Line: How Baltimore Transformed its Budget to Beat the Great Recession and Deliver Outcomes, by Andrew Kleine (Rowman & Littlefield), $33.00 at Barnes & Noble.
+• City on the Line: How Baltimore Transformed its Budget to Beat the Great Recession and Deliver Outcomes, by Andrew Kleine (Rowman & Littlefield)

 It wasn’t long before he butted heads with Alfred Foxx, director of public works.
 Foxx was direct after he invited him to lunch.
 “I heard that you came to Baltimore to experiment with outcome budgeting, so you could write a book about it.”
 Kleine quotes him as saying.